Skip to main content

 Books

 Each book contains your actual writing: front matter, chapters, and back matter.
-Books also hold metadata like title, author, ISBN, and publication status.
+Books also hold metadata like title, author, ISBN, and publication status—the information that travels with your manuscript when you export it for publishing.

 Getting Around